Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Interaction is possible over USB or via Wi-Fi if a :ref:`WIFI Extension <wifi_extension>` is added.
 Also a direct Ethernet interface with the :ref:`Ethernet Extension <ethernet_extension>` can be achieved.

+Two remote control mains switches are included in this kit, so you can directly start to hack something.
+A step for step guide will tell you how to do it (soldering iron, solder and some screwdrivers are required).

 There are two groups of applications of this kit: controlling and reading out.
 For control applications an :ref:`Industrial Quad Relay Bricklet